lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: justify

-    From the :ref:`all-atoms-label` tutorial, we know that types 1 to 7 are from the PEG atoms, and types 8 and 9 are from the water molecules.
+    From the :ref:`all-atoms-label` tutorial, we know that atom types 1 to 7 are from the PEG atoms, and atom types 8 and 9 are from the water molecules.

 .. container:: justify

-    Let us create MDAnalysis groups using the atom types and the *select_atoms* option:
+    One can create atom groups using the atom types with the *select_atoms* option of MDAnalysis:

 .. code-block:: python